Energy-Review.co.uk

 Tariff NameTariff DescriptionMonthly Cost

 Standard Variable TariffA variable tariff.
-No exit fees.£147
+No exit fees.£146

 First, we’ll look at whether Octopus Energy are cheaper than British Gas.
-Octopus are a smaller supplier than British Gas but have consistently been one of the cheaper suppliers in the past.
+Octopus are the only supplier bigger than British Gas and has consistently been one of the cheaper suppliers in the past.

 Here are the results from our quote search using the same details as for British Gas: